-7.2 Design and manufacture of precast concrete test components types of wide section column inserts under investigation.
+7.2 Design and manufacture of precast concrete test components

+Geometric and reinforcement details of the column, around the billets are presented in Figs. 6-7.
+The column size 300×300 mm was used throughout the experimental work.
+This is the minimum size required to accommodate the types of wide section column inserts under investigation.
 Other provisions in the column were sleeves to allow the passage of continuing longitudinal reinforcement, and two M16 dia, cast-in sockets to facilitate fixing the instrumentation.
 The column reinforcement contained 4T25 main bars and T12 links @ 185 mm c/c.
-The design ultimate axial capacity of a short column with zero moment was 2085 kN for $f{cu} = 40 \text{ N/mm}^2$ and $f_y = 460 \text{ N/mm}^2$.
+The design ultimate axial capacity of a short column with zero moment was 2085 kN for $f{cu} = 40 \, N/mm^2$ and $f_v = 460 \, N/mm^2$.